Its name comes from the Quarante, the small stream that crosses the village.

 By taking the direction of Capestang, you pass by Le Domaine de Roueïre on which stands a wind turbine Bollée, interesting testimony of the technical development of the end of the XIXe century.
 Bollée is the family name of a long line of inventors and engineers, working in many fields (including the foundry of bells and the automobile).
 This wind turbine, classified as a historical monument, allowed the supply of drinking water to the nearby wine-growing castle that was built by a noble Cruzy family.

-Guestrooms, houses, restaurants, shops and services await you to facilitate your stay.
+Bed & Breakfasts, houses, restaurants, shops and services await you to facilitate your stay.
 Here, authenticity comes first.
 Historical but also natural heritage, landscapes of vines, Bois de Roueïre, châteaux and wine estates: you are in the heart of the South of France!